vikaschoudhary16/vikaschoudhary16.github.io/_posts/2016-08-21-k8s-kuryr-neutron.md

 ## Kubernetes Installation

 I refered [standard community guide](http://kubernetes.io/docs/getting-started-guides/fedora/fedora_manual_config/).
-Documentation does not seem to be up-to-date at few points and I was required to do some additional changes:
+Documentation does not seem to be up-to-dated and I had to do few additional changes:

-1. To get *kubectl* working, modify ~/.kube/config to ensure that ‘server’ is pointing to api-server correctly.
+1. To get *kubectl* working, had to modify ~/.kube/config. *server* should be configure with api-server endpoint details.
-2. You might also need to do following steps to get pods created.
+2. Had to do following steps to get pods created.
 Details [here](https://github.com/kubernetes/kubernetes/issues/11355#issuecomment-127378691):
   * Generate a signing key:

 	```